-Drinking Water Quality Management System (DWQMS)
+Drinking Water Quality Management Standard (DWQMS)

 Drinking Water Quality Management System (DWQMS), this plan/system will be implemented in response to Justice Dennis O'Connor's recommendation in Part Two of the Walkerton inquiry requiring the adoption of a quality management system (QMS) for municipal drinking water systems.
 Having a QMS in place will be one of the steps which will ensure that the Township of King can operate its water systems and the drinking water quality is not just maintained but continually improved.